cdlhub/documentation/md/ReferenceModel.md

 * static/random.bin

 ##### Calculation
-The program constructs a cdf for each item, based on matching the areaperil_id and vulnerability_id from the stdin and the item file.
-The stdin stream is a block of cdfs which are ordered by event_id, areaperil_id, vulnerability_id and bin_index asccending.
+The stdin stream is a block of cdfs which are ordered by event_id, areaperil_id, vulnerability_id and bin_index asccending, from getmodel.
+The gulcalc program constructs a cdf for each item, based on matching the areaperil_id and vulnerability_id from the stdin and the item file.

-For each item cdf and for the number of samples specified, the program reads a random number from the random number file if the -r parameter is used and uses it to sample ground up loss from the cdf using one of three methods.
-If the -R parameter is used along with a specified number of random numbers, R random number's are generated on the fly for each event and group of items which have a common group_id using the Mersenne twister psuedo random number generator (the default RNG of the C++ v11 compiler).
+For each item cdf and for the number of samples specified, the program draws a random number and uses it to sample ground up loss from the cdf using one of three methods, as follows;

 For a given damage interval corresponding to a cumulative probability interval that each random number falls within;
 * If the conditional mean damage (of the cdf) is the mid-point of the damage bin interval (of the damage bin dictionary) then the gulcalc program performs linear interpolation.